 There are countless trading methodologies that can be used.
 While some trading strategies need you to employ a very particular stop loss and profit objective on each transaction you make, others have a much wider range of requirements.
 For instance, it would be simple to determine how many contracts you might need to enter to attain your target outcome if you exclusively trade the EUR/USD and your trading strategy asks for a 20-pip stop loss on each trade.
 Calculating how many contracts to enter can be a little challenging for strategies that differ in the size of stops or even the traded instrument.

 Customizing your position sizes is one of the simplest ways to ensure that you are putting as little money at risk on each transaction as possible.
 A micro lot is 10,000 units, but a regular lot in a currency trade is 100,000 units, which corresponds to £10/pip on the EUR/USD if you are using the USD as your base currency.

-Standard lots would make it impossible for you to trade with a risk of £15 per pip on a EUR/USD trade, which may compel you to place a trade with an unfavourable risk level.
-However, mini and micro-lots would allow you to trade with the risk level you wish.
-The same might be argued if you wanted to risk £12.50 per pip on a trade; standard and mini lots don’t assist you to get the outcome you want, but micro-lots might.
+Standard lots would prevent you from trading with a risk of £15 per pip on a EUR/USD trade, forcing you to undertake trades with unfavorable risk levels.
+However, mini and micro-lots would enable you to trade at your own risk level.
+A similar argument might be made if you wished to risk £12.50 for each pip on a trade; standard and mini lots will not help you achieve your desired outcome, but micro-lots might.